 And while I do expect them to show respect & be respectful from the get-go, I will work hard…every single day with everything I say & everything I do…to earn & gain their true respect.

 You can’t demand respect from people…that’s management by intimidation.
+And all you’ll get back is fear & (maybe) obedience.
 Instead, you must garner their respect over time with your words first, then your follow-up actions.

-And while I will certainly demonstrate the appropriate respect in dealing with them, they, too, must work hard & strive to gain my true respect of them.
+And while I will certainly demonstrate the appropriate respect in dealing with them, they, too, must work hard & strive to gain my true respect of & for them.